WestRidgeSystems/jmisb/examples/README.md

 ## parserplugin

-It shows how to parse an unsupported KLV blob (perhaps a local set or universal set) without changing jMISB.
+It shows how to parse an unsupported KLV blob (perhaps a local set or universal set) without changing jmisb.
 This example considered complete.
 See [its README](parserplugin/README.md) for more information.

 ## rawklv